Victoria Joyce Ely: Career

 Ely received a Rockefeller Foundation Fellowship in 1933 and used it to attend the Lobenstine School of Midwifery in New York.
 After completing her training, she returned to Florida and became the first licensed midwife in the state.
 She began a training program and a series of midwifery institutes to deal with the shortage of trained professionals.
 Many of her seminars were presented to minority groups, as the southern segregation policies created a lack of access to other education as well as adequate health services.
 She also implemented screening programs to test midwives for communicable diseases.
 Ely's efforts improved the health standards and maternal safety in Florida.
 She is credited with declines in both maternal and infant mortality in the period.

 In 1944 Ely left the state health office and took a position with the Hillsborough County Health Department in Ruskin, Florida.
 The area was predominantly rural and health care was inaccessible to many residents.
-Ely established a health clinic in Ruskin, which was the only health care facility in the community, had no doctor, and did not even have running water on site.
+Ely established a health clinic in Ruskin, which was the only health care facility in the community, but had no doctor, and did not even have running water on site.
 As she had done previously in Perry, Ely provided immunizations, did health checks, and provided home visits.
-She issued health cards to certify worker basic health for employment and attended home births.
+She issued health cards to certify workers' basic health for employment and attended home births.
 In 1953, a new facility was constructed in Ruskin, and in 1954 the Joyce Ely Health Center was dedicated in her honor.
 The facility was rebuilt in 1976 and continues to bear her name.
 Ely retired in 1957 and dedicated her time to gardening.

 Death and posthumous honors

-Ely died May 12, 1979, in Ruskin, Florida.
+Ely died on May 12, 1979, in Ruskin, Florida.
 Posthumously, she was inducted into Florida Public Health Association's Hall of Memory in 1983 and, in 2002, the Florida Women's Hall of Fame.